PalomaPou/jerbil/README.md

 # jerbil
 A *very* simple fast file-based CMS: markdown format text files + html templates.

-Status: NOT READY YET!
+Status: alpha
-We use this tool internally.
-We are working on packaging it for others to use.
+We use this tool internally and it is 100% ready.
+We are working on nice packaging for others to use.

 ## Basic use